sandordargo/sandordargo.github.io/_posts/2019-3-13-the-curiously-recurring-templatep-pattern-CRTP.md

 };
 ```

 In practice, this brings us the possibility of enriching our Derived class' interface through some base classes.
-In practice, you'd use this technique to add some general functionalities to a class such as some mathematical functions to a sensor class (such as explained by John Baccara).
+In practice, you'd use this technique to add some general functionalities to a class such as some mathematical functions to a sensor class (such as explained by [Johnathan Baccara](https://www.fluentcpp.com/2017/05/16/what-the-crtp-brings-to-code/)).
 Although these functionalities can be implemented as non-member function or non-member template functions, those are hard to know about when you check the interface of a class.
 Whereas the public methods of a CRTP's base class are part of the interface.

-#### Adding numerical functions to a class
+#### Adding numerical functions to a class (by Johnathan Baccara)

 Here is the full example: